 Staff members are encouraged to communicate with students and parents/guardians for educational purposes using a variety of effective methods, including electronic communication.
-As with other forms of communication, staff members must maintain professional boundaries with students while using electronic communication regardless of whether the communication methods are provided by the district or the staff member uses his or her own personal electronic communication.
+As with other forms of communication, staff members must maintain professional boundaries with students while using electronic communication regardless of whether the communication methods are provided by the district or the staff member uses his or her own personal electronic communication devices, accounts, webpages or other forms of electronic communication.
 The district does not have sufficient staff to monitor every communication between employees and students and does not, therefore, commit to monitoring such communication.

-The district's policies, regulations, procedures and expectations regarding inperson communications at school and during the school day also apply to electronic communications for educational purposes, regardless of when those communications occur.
+The district's policies, regulations, procedures and expectations regarding in-person communications at school and during the school day also apply to electronic communications for educational purposes, regardless of when those communications occur.
 Staff communications must be professional, and student communications must be appropriate.
 Staff members may use electronic communication with students only as frequently as necessary to accomplish the educational purpose.